PayDock/mobile-sdk-doc/widgets/threeds.md

----
-title: 3DS Widget
+# 3DS Widget

-description: Use Paydock's 3DS Widget to complete 3DS challenges.
+Use Paydock's 3DS Widget to complete 3DS challenges.
 The 3DS Widget integrates with the Paydock JS client-sdk within a WebView component.
 Through this integration, your customer can authenticate the charge using the 3DS widget, which then communicates with the client-sdk, completes authentication and returns the charge event result.
 This also caters for both the Integrated 3DS and the Standalone 3DS flow.
----

-# {% $markdoc.frontmatter.title %}

-{% $markdoc.frontmatter.description %}

 ## iOS